-The controller circuits built into these devices are inexpensive with little expectation of security.
-All computer hardware can have vulnerabilities that appear over time, but a bug that appears in a laptop or Internet connected gaming console can be fixed with a software patch.
-With a simple smart device like a Internet connected thermostat, there's no way to apply a patch, and the vulnerability can remain for years, allowing an intruder to use the compromised device to snoop around a user's home network.
+The controller circuits built into these devices can be inexpensive with little expectation of security.
+All computer hardware can have vulnerabilities that appear over time, but a bug that appears in a laptop or internet connected gaming console can be fixed with a software patch.
+With a simple smart device like an internet connected thermostat, there's no way to apply a patch, and the vulnerability can remain undetected for years, allowing an intruder to use the compromised device to snoop around a user's home network.